kevindelord/DKDBManager/README.md

 ### Required

 [+ primaryPredicateWithDictionary:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/primaryPredicateWithDictionary:) to create a predicate used in the CRUD process to find the right entity corresponding to the given dictionary.
 This function should create and return a `NSPredicate` object that match only one database entity.
+If you need more information on how to create a NSPredicate object, please read the [official documentation](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/Predicates/Articles/pSyntax.html).

 	override public class func primaryPredicateWithDictionary(dictionary: [NSObject:AnyObject]!) -> NSPredicate! {

 		// If returns nil then only ONE entity will ever be created and updated. return nil

+		// - OR -

 		// If returns a `false predicate` then a new entity will always be created. return NSPredicate(format: "FALSEPREDICATE")

+		// - OR -

 		// Otherwise the CRUD process use the entity found by the predicate. let dictionaryName = GET_STRING(dictionary, "name")